lalindrak/knowledgehook-poc/README.md

 ## Project Setup

 - Node must be installed
 - Clone the repository, you can use the same information in the .env file or you can replace the teacher and student usernames and passwords with yours.
+(I can send the actual credentials too)

 ```yaml
 BASE_URL=https://app.knowledgehook.com/app